 I stopped playing checkers during the exam period.
 Now my exams are finished, I’ve already left Belgium and Ali has left the centre (the youngsters can only stay there for a month), but I still think about him.
 I would like to meet him and play another nice game of checkers.

-*This name was changed for reason of privacy.
+*This name has been changed for reason of privacy.

-Author: Ana Olaru, Erasmus student September to December 2018
+Author: Ana Olaru (Romania), Erasmus student September to December 2018